distributethe6ix/70DaysOfServiceMesh/70DaysExercises/05-Observability in your Mesh.md

 - Jaegar
 - Kiali

+One consideration is that there are more production and enterprise-ready offerings that absolutely should be explored.

 ### Installing the sample observability addons
 I'm using the same Civo Kubernetes cluster I've been using since I started this, but I plan to create some automation to turn up and down new clusters.